 That’s it for Agrabah, but after you clear the first of the two worlds that follow Port Royal, you’re treated to a surprise cutscene.
 This scene features Pluto in what appears to be the dark cityscape from Deep Dive in KH1.
 Huh, okay.
 He spots Axel there (revealing he’s still alive to Vanilla players) and watches as Axel goes into a dark portal.
 Just then, another portal appears and Pluto is called through this second portal by a whistle.
 The scene fades out, and then fades back in on… Kairi!
 The plot has returned!
 All hail the true plot! (more…)

 Nevertheless, Banon realized the importance of Terra in the global scheme despite the risks, and asked her to consider helping them out.
 He even lets you walk away if you feel like it, just to show you’re not a prisoner, but you can’t go anywhere you haven’t been already.
 Kyle and I got bored and agreed to his deal after one fake-out, which turned out to be a mistake.
 Because we agreed early, Banon gave us a Gauntlet, a Relic that duplicates the FFV Knight ability Double Handed.
+Not bad!
 Unfortunately, if we had kept up our refusal, he would have given us the absurdly powerful Genji Glove relic, which allows you to dual-wield and dramatically increase your damage output (the wiki says damage from each blow is reduced by 25% to keep it from being a complete curb-stomp, but I’m not clear on what stage in the process that reduction is applied – and it barely reduces the Glove’s power either way!). (more…)

 After getting outside city walls, we find Agrabah no longer faces an endless desert like it did in KH1.
 Besides someone planting a little desert garden just outside the gate, you can also see the Cave of Wonders visible as a dark dome just off to the left.
 There are dark domes on the horizon, not a soul in town, clearly there’s nothing to worry about at all!
 Also, the Cave doesn’t look any further away than I live from my grocery store.
 Desert notwithstanding, are we positive this place hasn’t been picked clean of treasure?
 The “dark dome” turns out to be some very stylish clouds, by the way.
 In hindsight they look like you somehow glitched outside of the Cave of Wonders’ skybox and saw it from the outside! (more…)